ZigzagAwaka/PremiumScraps/zigzag.premiumscraps/README.md

 # Credits

-- Thanks [XyphireTV](https://www.twitch.tv/xyphiretv) for helping with a lot of things in this mod! (including shaders, some 3D models and coding)
+- Thanks [XyphireTV](https://www.twitch.tv/xyphiretv) for helping with a lot of things in this mod! (including shaders, some 3D models and parts of coding)

-- Thanks [Zaggy1024](https://thunderstore.io/c/lethal-company/p/Zaggy1024/) for helping with the code of the Controller item!
+- Thanks [Zaggy1024](https://thunderstore.io/c/lethal-company/p/Zaggy1024/) for helping with the camera code of the Controller item!

 - Some scraps have been made in collaboration with other peoples, so a big thanks to [Zeldahu](https://thunderstore.io/c/lethal-company/p/Zeldahu/), [Xplozivo](https://www.twitch.tv/xplozivo), [Yoestar](https://www.instagram.com/yo_estar/) and [Abi](https://www.instagram.com/abidesh_/)